-Solar and Wind Energy Resources 2.-

-- 3. Solar: Solar farms usually cover require large areas; and. wWindmills and wind turbines must be relatively tall to function properly.
-Therefore, the major impacts of using commercial scale solar and wind energy development resources include visual resource degradation, site disturbance, and habitat destruction. and the potential for increased soil erosion and sediment transport form those solar energy sites that require extensive grading and the removal of trees and other mature vegetation that results in habitat destruction for wildlife.
+- 3. Solar: Solar farms usually require large areas; therefore, the major impacts of commercial scale solar energy development include visual resource degradation, site disturbance, and habitat destruction.
 Commercial scale solar projects also utilize a substantial amount of water, which may or may not be readily available.
 Some of the best solar resources in the county are associated with valley floors, which are commonly used for agricultural production and provide key wildlife habitat for species like the sage grouse.
-Power generation facilities using wind energy can be very noisy as well.
 At the residential scale, installations are largely controlled by the Solar Rights Act and California Building Code, and are compatible with green building design and greenhouse gas reduction measures.
 The County encourages residential solar by providing prescriptive designs for ground-mounted and roof-mounted installations. - 4.
 Wind: there are significant wind resources within Mono County on both federal and private lands.
 Development of this energy source will inevitably involve the placement of tall towers which have visual, noise and biological resource impacts, including direct avian mortality.
-The County desires to influence any proposal for wind generation within Mono County to protect resources of interest.

-OTHER ENERGY SOURCES

-- 5. Biomass: Creating a market for and utilizing woody biomass from fuel reduction, defensible space and habitat improvement projects is of significant interest due to the locally high fire hazard, species conservation efforts (such as pinyon and juniper tree removal for sage grouse habitat), and potential economic development benefits.
+The County desires to influence any proposal for wind generation within Mono County to protect resources of interest. - 5.
+Biomass: Creating a market for and utilizing woody biomass from fuel reduction, defensible space and habitat improvement projects is of significant interest due to the locally high fire hazard, species conservation efforts (such as pinyon and juniper tree removal for sage grouse habitat), and potential economic development benefits.
 In 2014, "A Comprehensive Feasibility Study for a Heat and/or Power Biomass Facility and Expanded Forest Products Utilization in Mono County, California," was completed.
 The study found an inadequate biomass supply for a combined heat-and-power (CHP) plant in the Mammoth Lakes area due to the 2:1 ratio necessary to obtain financing, and recommended development of thermal-only projects.
 Considerations of air quality, visual and biological impacts, as well as public health and safety, are extremely important in the development of any biomass project. - 6.
-Other unanticipated energy resources There are a variety of other energy sources used to generate electricity that could be proposed for development in Mono County.
-Impacts to environmental, social, and economic aspects, as well as public health and safety, are extremely important to consider Although it is unlikely that such projects would be economically feasible, other energy sources used for power generation could include waste, nuclear energy, and fossil fuels such as coal and natural gas.

-Considerations of air quality impacts and public health and safety are extremely important for in the use of other these resources, as well as potential impacts to visual, biologic, and water resources.

-ELECTRICAL TRANSMISSION AND FLUID CONVEYANCE PIPELINES

-7. Electrical transmission lines and fluid conveyance pipelines (including gas pipelines) can be highly visible elements in the landscape if they are not routed and constructed carefully.
-Because of their linear nature and the need for access, not only for construction but for routine maintenance, the placement of transmission lines and pipelines often is not only conspicuous, but can contribute to erosion, water quality degradation, and loss of wildlife habitat.
+Other unanticipated energy resources could be proposed for development in Mono County.
+Impacts to environmental, social, and economic aspects, as well as public health and safety, are extremely important to consider in the use of other resources. - 7.
+Electrical transmission lines and fluid conveyance pipelines (including gas pipelines) can be highly visible elements in the landscape if they are not routed and constructed carefully.
+Because of their linear nature and the need for access, not only for construction but for routine maintenance, the placement of transmission lines and pipelines often is not only conspicuous, but can contribute to erosion, water quality degradation, and loss of wildlife habitat. - 8.
+Energy conservation can save consumers money, reduce air pollution and greenhouse gas emissions from fossil fuel generation and fuel burning, improve the use of resources, and reduce the need for energy production and transmission facilities.
+It is to the benefit of Mono County and its residents to pursue energy conservation and to use readily available alternative energy resources when such use is environmentally acceptable. - 9.

-ENERGY CONSERVATION

-- 8. Energy conservation can save consumers money, reduce air pollution and greenhouse gas emissions from fossil fuel generation and fuel burning, improve the use of resources, and reduce the need for energy production and transmission facilities.
-It is to the benefit of Mono County and its residents to pursue energy conservation and to use readily available alternative energy resources when such use is environmentally acceptable. - 8.9.
 Waste reduction actions decrease the amount of material that ends up in a landfill, thereby reducing the GHGs produced in waste decomposition.
 They also help to conserve landfill space, decreasing the need for the County to dedicate additional space or develop potentially costly alternatives.
 These actions can save money as well; for example, efforts to reduce the amount of paper used in County government operations decreases the office supply costs for the County.